Composting for Beginners

 It will be clear when the compost is finished, as it will look, feel and smell like healthy soil.
 The pile will condense as the material degrades.
 To add the compost to a garden, spread a layer 1 to 2 inches thick and incorporate it into the topsoil.
 Remember to test your garden soil prior to adding any soil amendments.
-Contact your local WVU Extension Service office for details on how to test your soil.
+Contact your local WVU Extension office for details on how to test your soil.

 Last Reviewed: June 2020